tolgee/documentation/blog/2022-02-21-optimizing-spring-boot-tests.md

 title: Optimizing Spring Boot tests

 description: How did I optimized our Spring Boot tests to run a bit faster using bean lazy loading.
+First, Move from TestNG to JUnit.

 authors: [jcizmar]